AbdallahGasem/AbdallahGasem/README.md

 - 👋 Hi, I’m @AbdallahGasem
-- 👀 I’m interested in software planning and buliding
+- 👀 I’m interested in software & Data Engineering
-- 🌱 I’m currently a second year student at faculty of computers and AI at Cairo Universisty
+- 🌱 I’m currently a 3rd year student at faculty of computers and AI at Cairo Universisty
-- 💞️ I’m looking to collaborate on cpp and python software
+- 💞️ I am open to connecting with professionals in the tech industry to explore collaborations and opportunities.
 - 📫 How to reach me : ag.ellsayed@gmail.com
 - 😄 Pronouns: male
-- ⚡ Fun fact: Did you know that the official height of Mount Everest is 8,848.86 meters (or approximately 29,031.7 feet) above sea level?
-That’s equivalent to stacking around 46,449 bananas on top of each other! 🍌🏔️
+- ⚡ Fun fact: I love debugging code almost as much as I love creating it.
+It's like solving a mystery, but with fewer suspects and more semicolons!

 <!---
 AbdallahGasem/AbdallahGasem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.